PickleMustard/Planet_Generation/Docs/CelestialBodyMesh.md

 - Asynchronous mesh generation phases
 - Non-blocking UI updates during generation

-This comprehensive documentation provides a complete reference for the `CelestialBodyMesh` class, covering its role as the central orchestrator in the planetary generation system.
+This comprehensive documentation provides a complete reference for the `UnifiedCelestialMesh` class, covering its role as the central orchestrator in the planetary generation system.